lonsdaledm/gangway/README.md

 # Gangway

-The quickest way to get on board with all the tools you need (we think).
+The quickest way to get on board with all the tools you need (we think) and some you don't.

 ## Running the Script